plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 ### Direct / None

-This referral source includes visitors who typed your URL into their browser or clicked a link in an email.
+This referral source includes visitors who typed your URL into their browser, clicked a link in an email or in a mobile app.
 It also includes other visitors who were [missing a referrer header](https://plausible.io/blog/referrer-policy).

+For many websites, "Direct / None" stands at the top of their referral sources.
 To minimize the amount of traffic that falls within the "Direct / None" category, you can [add these special query parameters to your links](https://docs.plausible.io/manual-link-tagging/).
 Plausible Analytics supports the following parameters:

 * yourdomain.com?ref=Newsletter
 * yourdomain.com?source=Newsletter